Azuchi Castle: History

+This all-stone-walled castle was built on a vast site on the banks of Lake Biwa as a new stronghold for Oda Nobunaga.

 Niwa Nagahide had responsibility for constructing the castle, which began in 1576 and completed in 1579.

 Unlike earlier castles and fortresses, Azuchi was not intended to be a military structure alone, cold, dark, and foreboding.
 Nobunaga intended it as a mansion which would impress and intimidate his rivals not only with its defenses, but also with its lavish apartments and decorations, flourishing town, and religious life.

+The keep, called tenshu (or tenshukaku), was a seven-storey building with six floors above ground and one below, built as a symbol of the castle rather than as the centre of its defence, and this was the beginning of the full-fledged tenshu in Japanese castles.

-The keep, called tenshu (or tenshukaku), rather than being the center of the castle's defences, was a seven-story building containing audience halls, private chambers, offices, and a treasury, as though it were a royal palace.
+The building containing audience halls, private chambers, offices, and a treasury, as though it were a royal palace.
 All seven stories were decorated by Kanō Eitoku.

-In addition to being one of the first Japanese castles with a tower keep, Azuchi was unique in that its uppermost story was octagonal.
-In addition, the facade of Azuchi, unlike the solid white or black of other castles, was colorfully decorated with tigers and dragons.
+In addition to being one of the first Japanese castles with a tower keep, the Azuchi keep itself was unique in that its uppermost story was octagonal.
+In addition, the facade of the Azuchi donjon, unlike the solid white or black of other keeps, was colorfully decorated with tigers and dragons.

 There were five main militaristic features of Azuchi Castle that differentiated it from earlier castle designs.
 Firstly, it was a massive structure, with the walls of the castle ranging from 5.5 to 6.5 meters in thickness.
 The second feature of Azuchi Castle is the predominant use of stone.
 The walls were constructed from huge granite stones fitted carefully together without the use of mortar.
 A third innovation of the Azuchi Castle was the high central tower, or donjon.
 The tower allowed for increased visibility for the use of guns against an opposing force.
 Builder’s plans for the castle show the donjon to be 40 meters, with seven levels.
 Fourthly, Azuchi Castle had irregularly formed inner citadels.
 These inner citadels gave defenders ample defensive positions against intruders.

 Nobunaga chose Azuchi-yama for the location of Azuchi Castle, which rises 100 meters above Lake Biwa.
 The site was strategically placed at the intersection of three highways converging on Kyoto from the east.